5 Toxic Ingredients to Avoid When Buying Sunscreen

 Other names: Parsol 1789, Milestab 1789, Eusolex 9020, Escalol 517, Neo Heliopan 357 and others, INCI Butyl Methoxydibenzoylmethane

 Like most cosmetics and skin care products, finding the right sunscreen can be a challenge but it definitely doesn’t have to be.
 When in doubt, choose mineral sunscreens—that is, sunscreens where the active ingredient is zinc or titanium dioxide—rather than their chemical counterpart.
-Your skin and our oceans will thank you.
+Avoid Toxic ingredients and your skin and our oceans will thank you.